 The Company primarily derives its revenue from the sale of consumer robots and accessories.
 The Company sells products directly to consumers through online stores and indirectly through resellers and distributors.
-Revenue is recognized upon transfer of control of promised products or services to customers, generally as title and risk of loss pass, in an amount that reflects the consideration the Company expects to receive in exchange for those products or services.
+Revenue is recognized upon transfer of control of promised products or services to customers in an amount that reflects the consideration the Company expects to receive in exchange for those products or services.
+Revenue is allocated to distinct performance obligations and is recognized net of allowances for returns and other credits and incentives.
 Revenue is recognized only to the extent that it is probable that a significant reversal of revenue will not occur and when collection is considered probable.
 Taxes collected from customers, which are subsequently remitted to governmental authorities, are excluded from revenue.
 Shipping and handling expenses are considered fulfillment activities and are expensed as incurred.